Mikhail Tarasov (politician)

-Mikhail Petrovich Tarasov (Михаил Петрович Тарасов; 1899 – 1970) was a Soviet statesman and politician.
+Mikhail Petrovich Tarasov (Михаил Петрович Тарасов; 1899 – 1970) was a Soviet politician.

 Biography

 He "Followed in his father's footsteps", from the age of 12, began his career on the Nikolayevskaya railway, in 1911.
 He volunteered for military service of the Red Army, since 1918.
 Member of the Communist Party since 1924.

-In 1925-1944, he worked in trade union and party work.
+In 1925–1944, he worked in trade union and party work.
 Since the beginning of the Great Patriotic War, he led the evacuation of the population and enterprises of the Ukrainian SSR to the rear of the Union.
-In 1944-1950 he was a member of the Presidium and Secretary of the All-Union Central Council of Trade Unions.
-At the same time since 1945, a member of the General Council and Executive Committee of the World Federation of Trade Unions.
+Between 1944 and 1950 he was a member of the Presidium and Secretary of the All-Union Central Council of Trade Unions.
+At the same time since 1945, a member of the General Council and executive committee of the World Federation of Trade Unions.
+In 1945, he attended the World Trade Union Conference in London alongside many renowned trade unionists.

 From June 1947 to March 1951 — Chairman of the Supreme Soviet of the RSFSR.

 From July 1950 to April 1959 — Chairman of the Presidium of the Supreme Soviet of the RSFSR, Deputy Chairman of the Presidium of the Supreme Soviet of the USSR.

-In 1959-1970 — Adviser to the Council of Ministers of the RSFSR.
+In 1959–1970 — Adviser to the Council of Ministers of the RSFSR.

-In 1952-1956 — member of the Central Auditing Commission.
-In 1956-1961 — candidate for membership in the Central Committee of the CPSU.
+In 1952–1956 — member of the Central Auditing Commission.
+In 1956–1961 — candidate for membership in the Central Committee of the CPSU.

-In 1950-1962 — Deputy of the Supreme Soviet of the USSR.
+In 1950–1962 — Deputy of the Supreme Soviet of the USSR.